 Coming up from depth incidentally, is hardly ever a problem, because

 the closed Eustacian tube acts as a one-way valve; one of its natural

-rôles being to allow fluid to drain easily out of the middle-ear, but
+rôles being to allow fluid to drain easily out of the

 make it difficult for things to get in.

 You can find out more about underwater swimming and diving by

 contacting training organisations and clubs in your local area.
 If you

 are planning the diving holiday of a lifetime, you will find that you